JiriBilek/ESP_ATMod/README.md

 ## AT Command List

 In the following table, the list of supported AT commands is given.
 In the comment, only a difference between this implementation and the original Espressif's AT command firmware is given.
-Please refer to the Espressif's documentation for further information.
+The commands are implemented according to the Espressif's documentation, including the command order.
+Please refer to the [Espressif's documentation](https://www.espressif.com/sites/default/files/documentation/4a-esp8266_at_instruction_set_en.pdf) for further information.

 | Command | Description |
 | - | - |